Equality and Equity in Workplace Training

 When aiming for a diverse workplace, it’s important to emphasize the differences between equality and equity to create a truly fair and inclusive environment for your employees.

-Equality and equity are two sides of the same coin, but they’re often misunderstood or the terms are used interchangeably by accident.
+Equality and equity are two sides of the same coin, but the terms are used interchangeably by accident or just plain misunderstood.
 In reality, there are major differences between the two although they typically seek to achieve the same goal of creating a fair and diverse workplace.
-However, they can also be seen as contradictory to each other, hence the importance of understanding how the two interact and how they can be used together.

-Before you train your staff on equality and equity in the workplace, it’s important to understand their meanings.
+Before you train your staff on equality and equity in the workplace, it’s important to understand what the terms really mean.

 Equality means giving everyone in your workplace an equal opportunity to succeed and make the most of their time with your company.

-To ensure equality in your workplace, you need to give everyone the same chances to be promoted, you need to offer the same level of support to everyone, and you need to keep your treatment of staff consistent from one person to the next regardless of their position, status, or background.
+To ensure equality in your workplace, you need to give everyone the same chances to be promoted, offer everyone the same level of support, and keep your treatment of staff consistent from one person to the next regardless of their position, status, or background.

 Equity is about giving people “a bit extra” to ensure that things are completely fair within the workplace.
-This could mean, for example, giving more support to someone that may have problems in the workplace, and understanding everyone’s personal circumstances so that you can uplift those that are less fortunate or disadvantaged in one way or another.
+This could mean giving more support to someone that may have problems in the workplace, and understanding everyone’s personal circumstances so that you can uplift those who are less fortunate or disadvantaged in some way.

 At first glance, it can seem like equality and equity contradict each other.
 Equality aims to put everyone on an even playing field so that your employees all have the same opportunities, but equity unbalances it by giving additional support to the people that need it.

-The reality is that the two are intertwined and must be used together in order to create true fairness and diversity in the workplace.
+The reality is that the two are intertwined and must be used together to ensure true fairness and diversity in the workplace.
 Equality must be used to uplift everyone to a base standard that is upheld by your company.
 Afterward, equity can be used to give additional support to the people that need it, requiring good judgement and execution from leadership teams.

-However, it’s important to be cautious when training staff on equity in the workplace.
+The right balance is important when it comes to achieving true equality and fairness in the workplace.
+It’s important to be cautious when training staff on equity in the workplace.
 If someone receives too much or too little support, it could be seen as unfair and ultimately create inequality in your team.
-The right balance is important when it comes to achieving true equality and fairness in the workplace.

 Training your staff